johnmerchant/johnmerchant.github.io/README.md

 My personal website on the internet.

-## Rationale

-My website helps me keep track of my own accomplishments as a dev and lets my friends, family and colleagues know what I've been up to recently.

-It is also an outlet to showcase some of my web design skills.

 ## Structure and design

 * Minimalistic structure, just a static index.html, site.css and site.js